 Several types of dermatitis can produce eczema around the eyes and on the eyelids.
 This causes discoloration, itching, and swelling.

-Atopic, contact, and seborrheic dermatitis can all cause eczema in the eye area.
+Atopic, contact and seborrheic dermatitis can all cause eczema in the eye area.

-They can be a result of exposure to allergens or irritants.
+This can be a result of exposure to allergens or irritants.
 Additionally, some people have a genetic hypersensitivity to the environment, making them more likely to react to irritants.

 Read more to learn about the types of dermatitis causing eczema around the eyes, their causes and triggers, and treatment options.